DORA · DORA Article 28 RoI · NIS2 · Basel III OR · FAIR-based Quantification · European-built

 ICT & Cyber Risk Quantification

-Quantifies ICT and cyber risk through FAIR methodology applied to ICT assets and threat scenarios.
-Produces capital impact percentages aligned with DORA ICT risk assessment requirements and NIS2 obligations.
+Quantifies ICT and cyber risk through FAIR-based methodology applied to ICT assets, threat scenarios, control effectiveness, and loss components.
+Produces board-ready capital impact metrics aligned with DORA ICT risk management and NIS2 expectations.

 DORA NIS2 ISO 27002 NIST CSF CIS Controls